Coupled Chemical Reactions: Effects of Electric Field, Diffusion and Boundary Control: Mathematical Models

 \section{Mathematical Models}

-For a close system, the First Law of Thermodynamics states that the rate of change of the sum of the kinetic energy $\mathcal{K}$ and the internal energy $\mathcal{U}$ is equal to the sum of the rates of change of work $\mathcal{W}$ and heat $\mathcal{Q}$, so $\frac {d(\mathcal{K}+\mathcal{U})}{dt}=\frac{d\mathcal{W}}{dt}+\frac{d\mathcal{Q}}{dt}.$ From the standard statistical physics, the internal energy $\mathcal{U}$ takes into account the particles interactions.
-Such interactions can be local, such as hard core interactions and nonlocal, such as Coulomb electrostatic interactions.
+For a closed system, the First Law of Thermodynamics states that the rate of change of the sum of the kinetic energy $\mathcal{K}$ and the internal energy $\mathcal{U}$ is equal to the sum of the rates of change of work $\mathcal{W}$ and heat $\mathcal{Q}$, so $\frac {d(\mathcal{K}+\mathcal{U})}{dt}=\frac{d\mathcal{W}}{dt}+\frac{d\mathcal{Q}}{dt}.$ In the context of standard statistical physics, the internal energy $\mathcal{U}$ considers the interactions among particles.
+These interactions can be categorized as either short range, such as hardcore interactions, or long range, such as Coulomb electrostatic interactions.
 The Second Law of Thermodynamics, in the isothermal case, is given by, $T\frac{d\mathcal{S}}{dt}=\frac{d\mathcal{Q}}{dt}+\Delta,$ where $T$ is temperature, $\mathcal{S}$ is entropy and $\Delta\geq0$ is entropy production.
 As a reformulation of the linear response assumption, this entropy production functional can be represented as the sum of various rates such as the velocities and the strain rates.
 By subtracting the Second Law from the First Law, under the isothermal assumption, assuming both laws are valid for nonequilibrium open systems, we have,

 where $E=\mathcal{K} +\mathcal{F}$ is the total energy and $\mathcal{F} := \mathcal{U} -\mathcal{TS}$ is the Helmholtz free energy.In case no external forces or fields are applied, i.e. $\frac{d\mathcal{W}}{dt} = 0$, we can derive the dissipation law $\frac{dE}{dt} = -\Delta$.